botify-labs/simpleflow/docs/src/features/program_tasks.md

 There are two modes:

-- Convert the definition of a fonction as a command line.
+- Convert the definition of a function as a command line.
 - Execute a Python function in another process.

 Please refer to the `simpleflow.tests.test_activity` test module for